TUDelft-CITG/HOS-prob-design-25/info.md

 #### Groups

 You can do the assignments individually, or in groups.
 You can also choose your groups, but keep in mind that feedback will be provided by group, not by individual.
-For each assignment that is turned in, you will be asked to report your group members to Patricia via email.
+When you submit your first assignment, you will report your group members to Patricia via email.
 Please include the following information in your email:
 - name of group
 - name of each group member
 - GitHub username of each group member
 - email of each group member

-Unless you send a new email for the next assignment that is turned in, we will assume your group has remained unchanged.

-Although the assignments are meant to be completed in class, this may not always be the case depending on your schedule.
-In case you have issues with your group members completing an assignment outside of class, or for any other reason, contact Patricia immediately.
+Note that how you choose to conduct the assignments (team/individual) and the team itself cannot be changed.
+If you have any problems related to this, please contact Patricia.

 <!--